hannafes167/Aplikasi-Login/README.md

 Flow login feature:
 1. Input email and password.
 2. Validation the input.
-3. Show the head page.
+3. Show the home page.